 When I came across the term “multipotentialite” it just hit me.
 I don’t have nor feel (until now at least) to have one true calling, and that’s totally fine.

 Yet, I did notice a pattern across all my journey and projects and works so far: I truly love to create.
 Create to solve problems.
 Create for people.
 Create to get feedback.
 Create to make whatever it is, to come to life and grow.
-And that’s how I came across Product Management.
+Create great things together with great people!

 Super clichê but 100% true.
 You’re not coming back to this life ever again (maybe in another form for the believers like me), so why not trying to live your best life and doing what makes you happy?
 “That only happens to others”, “I keep trying but nothing happens” are total excuses (what are the others doing that you aren’t?
 Are you truly trying or just saying you are?).
 And as my mother says: “Don’t you dare saying I can’t”.
 Saying I can’t immediately builds a mental barrier.
 As Gandhi said: